jlgrall/esEngine/doc/components.md

 Definition for a type of component.
 Components store data.
 They don't have any logic in them.
 But they can have helpers, that is, methods to access or store data but which has no game logic.
 For example: a Position component can have the helpers setPosition(x, y) or getDistanceTo(position2).
-A component should only contain datas that can be JSON encoded (ie. no function, no reference to other data)
+A component can only contain primitive values (undefined, null, booleans, numbers, strings) eLinks, cLinks, arrays and objects.
+Arrays and objects must be defined empty (ie. they are empty before initialization), and can only contain primitive values, eLinks and cLinks.
 Once a ComponentDef is made, you can inspect its properties, but you must not change nor execute them.
 Name of components must be unique.